 According to research [1-4], features such as Chinese word segmentation, POS tagging, and contextual information are essential to the task.
 Therefore, we apply the Chinese characters of the input sentence and the corresponding lexical information, such as Chinese word segmentation and POS tagging, as input features.
-Similar to [5], we utilize a flag token to identify whether the current input character is disambiguation-needed or not.
+As we assume only part of characters needs to be disambiguated in a sentence, we utilize a flag token to identify whether the current input character is disambiguation-needed or not.
 Meanwhile, the polysyllabic characters, apart from Chinese characters features, also have an extra feature to enhance the information provided.
 Additionally, we adopt a mask vector to restrict the relationship between polyphonic characters and their relevant Pinyin candidates set.
-The mask vector which consists of Boolean value denotes the related Pinyin of the input polyphonic character.
+The mask vector which consists of boolean value denotes the related Pinyin of the input polyphonic character.
 For instance, the polyphonic character "会" can be pronounced as "hui4" and "kuai4", and the corresponding pronunciations in mask vector would be assigned a value 1 while the other pronunciations in mask vector would be assigned a value 0 respectively.
 We add two additional tokens in the mask vector to indicate the monophonic character and unlabelled polyphonic characters.
 The mask vector here enriches the input features.
 Besides, it also acts as a weighting factor in Weighted-softmax, which will be described in Session 3.